Retirement Savings Benefits FAQs

 What percentage should I use if I want to max out my contributions?

 This depends on when you are making the change (first of year, mid-year, etc.).
 Divide the maximum contribution amount by the number of months until the end of the year.
 Divide that number by your monthly gross pay to get your contribution percentage.
-If you have questions or need assistance, please contact the HR Service Center.
+If you have questions or need assistance, please contact HR Services.

 My job is short term.
 Why are you bothering to put in university contributions if I will not be here for three years?

 Qualified employer plans are required to follow the plan rules for eligibility.
 If you have prior service from another university you may have credit towards vesting.
-If so, please complete the Prior Service Credit Request Form [pdf] and return the form to the HR Service Center.
+If so, please complete the Prior Service Credit Request Form [pdf] and return the form to HR Services.

 Will my other payroll deductions come out before my retirement contribution?
 What if I do not have enough funds left to cover everything?